coffandro/integration-duet3d/README.rst

 Usage of Meltingplot Duet Simplyprint Connector
 -----------------------------------------------

-- Create a configuration with `simplyprint config new`
+- Create a configuration with `simplyprint autodiscover`
-- Edit the configuration file `~/.config/SimplyPrint/DuetConnector.json`
+- *Optional* Edit the configuration file `~/.config/SimplyPrint/DuetConnector.json`
 - Start the duet simplyprint connector with `simplyprint start` or `systemctl start simplyprint-connector.service`
 - Add the printer via the Simplyprint.io web interface.